 Here are some links to products we recommend:

-- DUALSENSES BLONDES & HIGHLIGHTS ANTI-BRASSINESS SHAMPOOThe DualSenses Blondes and Highlights Anti-Brassiness Shampoo cleans and moisturises your hair whilst simultaneiously neutralises yellow and brassy tones that can creep in to your colour due to normal living and environmental conditions.
+- ORIBE SILVERATI SHAMPOOThe Oribe Silverati Shampoo cleans and moisturises your hair whilst simultaneously neutralises yellow and brassy tones that can creep in to your colour due to normal living and environmental conditions.

-- DUALSENSES BLONDES & HIGHLIGHTS ANTI-BRASSINESS CONDITIONERThis conditioner instantly detangles your hair and deeply penetrates to re-hydrate the hair leaving it feeling nourished and shiny.
-It has a small amount of pigment (colour) that ensures the tone or shade of your hair colour does not fade.
+- ORIBE SILVERATI CONDITIONEROribe Silverati Conditioner instantly detangles your hair and deeply penetrates to re-hydrate the hair leaving it feeling nourished and shiny.
+It has a perfect amount of pigment (colour) that ensures the tone or shade of your blonde hair colour does not become brassy.